 First, decide if you want to grow herbs for culinary use, medicinal use or both.
 Many common culinary herbs, such as dill, parsley, and cilantro, are easy to grow herbs that can be tucked in almost anywhere in the garden or grown in pots.
 (These three herbs also have medicinal properties, just FYI.)

 If you know the herbs you’re looking for by name, you can look them up in The Practical Herb Garden to find out if they are annuals or perennials, prone to become invasive, and their preferred growing conditions.

 If you have a specific health condition you would like to address with herbs, you can look up the health condition in The Holistic Herbal to find plants that may be helpful, and then cross-reference with The Practical Herb Garden to determine growing conditions.

 Should I Plant Herbs in With My Fruits and Vegetables, or Plant Them in Their Own Bed?

 I do both.
-Strong scented herbs often make wonderful companion plants in the garden, deterring pests, offering habitat for beneficial insects and in some cases increasing the essential oil content of the plants they are planted near.
+Strong scented herbs often make wonderful companion plants in the garden.
+They can deter pests, offer habitat for beneficial insects and in some cases increase the essential oil content of the plants they are planted near.
 (See the book Great Garden Companions for more information on companion planting.)